Newcastle disease

 If you suspect ND

-Newcastle disease is a notifiable disease.
+ND is a notifiable disease.
 This means that legally you must tell us if you know of or suspect the presence of ND in any of your birds.
 You can do this by calling one of the following:

-• an animal health officer or district veterinary officer at Agriculture Victoria on 136 186
+- An animal health officer or district veterinary officer at Agriculture Victoria on 136 186

-• the Emergency Disease Watch Hotline on 1800 675 888
+- The Emergency Disease Watch Hotline on 1800 675 888

 Regularly check your birds and immediately report any unusual signs of disease to our staff or your local vet.